1shashank-supreme/oss-enterprise/docs/maintainer-guide.md

 - Speaks with respect and consideration
    - A good maintainer treats users and contributors fairly, kindly, and with respect.
    - They show appreciation for contributions and are compassionate when offering feedback.
-- Enforces the code of conduct to provide a safe, supportive community
+- Enforces the code of conduct to provide a safe, supportive community and updated one.

 ## Preparing your project for open source